You always want to increase blog traffic to boost your exposure

-On Facebook, Twitter, Flipboard and especially Pinterest, your post’s main or featured image is what will attract clicks and boost blog traffic.
+On Facebook, Twitter, Flipboard and especially Pinterest, your post’s main or featured image is what will attract clicks and help your blog traffic improve.

-To ensure your image will be indexed, change the file name to your post title, or if it is too long, to a couple of the keywords in your title.
+To ensure your image will be indexed, change the file name to words or a phrase similar to your post title, or if it is too long, to a couple of the keywords from your post title.

-So if you image file is 675_9d7.jpg, rename it to myblogposttitle.jpg.
+So if your image file is 675_9d7.jpg, rename it to myblogposttitle.jpg.
 Well, to words that are in your blog post title.

-Now search engines will be able to index your images, and they can be found by the keywords used in your blog post title.
+Now search engines will be able to index your images, and you could get search results from the keywords used in your blog post title.

 I get a lot of traffic from Flipboard, and on occasions, huge numbers.
 If you get lucky, and your post is selected by Flipboard to feature in its Cover Stories, expect a big boost in blog traffic.

-Not every post takes off, but some will do well and gain more readers for you.
+Not every post takes off, but some will do well and will help get more blog visitors for you.
 But remember, always have an eye-catching image to get people clicking.

-3. Make sure people can share your post
+3. Make sure people everyone can share your blog post

 You don’t need to use a sophisticated plugin to add social sharing buttons to your site, but if you have the ability to link your buttons to Google Analytics, it is then possible to see how many shares you receive each day.

-Remember, every time a visitor shares your post; you are gaining exposure to totally new sources of traffic.
-If a visitor shares your post and has a large following, it can only have a positive effect on your traffic.
+Remember, every time a visitor shares your post; you are gaining exposure to totally new sources of blog traffic.
+If a visitor shares your post and has a large following, it can only have a positive effect and help increase your traffic.

 4. Internal link inside your posts